 Dr. Robert Maggio, Chair, 610-436-2646

 The Department of Music Theory, History and Composition is committed to providing the finest instruction in music theory, history, composition and musicianship to all students in the School of Music.
-We support a wide variety of degrees, including a Bachelor of Music in Theory and Composition, Bachelor of Music with Elective Studies in an Outside Field, Music History Minor, Music Minor, and Graduate Studies in Music Theory, History and Composition.
+We support a wide variety of degrees, including a Bachelor of Music with concentrations in Theory and Composition or in History, Bachelor of Music with Elective Studies in an Outside Field, Music History Minor, Music Minor, and Graduate Studies in Music Theory, History and Composition.

-Our students study with an approachable and experienced faculty of nationally-recognized professional performers, composers, theorists, and music educators.
+Our students study with an approachable and experienced faculty of nationally-recognized professional composers, theorists, historians, performers, and music educators.
 They encourage students to find their own voice in their compositions and research interests.
 Student composers write in a wide variety of styles and are given a great amount of personal attention in one-on-one lessons.
+Senior projects in music history are guided through individual advising by scholars who are experts in their respective fields.

 The low tuition and housing costs are a bargain, in some cases a tenth the cost of other music programs.
-West Chesters proximity to Philadelphia allows students to take in the rich and diverse culture of this world-class city.
-We enjoy good facilities, including a multitude of air-conditioned practice rooms, resonant large spaces for recording sessions and concerts — Madeleine Wing Adler Theatre, Gates Recital Hall, and the Philips Library..
+West Chester’s proximity to Philadelphia allows students to take in the rich and diverse culture of this world-class city.
+We enjoy superior facilities, including a multitude of air-conditioned practice rooms, resonant large spaces for recording sessions and concerts — Madeleine Wing Adler Theatre, Gates Recital Hall, and the Philips Library—and an excellent music library.

 Graduates from our program have gone on to graduate study in composition and music theory at Cincinnati College-Conservatory, Eastman Conservatory of Music, Jacobs School of Music at Indiana University (Bloomington), Hartt School of Music, Peabody Conservatory of Music, University of Illinois/Champaign-Urbana, University of Oregon, University of Texas/Austin, University of Pennsylvania, Temple University, University of Southern California, California State University Northridge, SUNY/Pottsdam, The Curtis Institute of Music and to successful careers as freelance composers and arrangers.